ScriptRaccoon/slidorus/README.md

 ![screenshot](/public/screenshot-solved.png)

-An additional option lets you bandage pieces together.
-This makes the puzzle significantly more complex, especially when many pieces are bandaged.
-Furthermore, it is possible to make pieces fixed, so that they will not move anymore.
-This adds yet another level of complexity.
+In editing mode, several options are available to make the puzzle more interesting:

+-   Pieces can be bandaged (so they always move together).
+-   Pieces can be fixed (so they don't move anymore).
+-   Rows and columns can be grouped with each other.

 <img src="/public/screenshot-bandaged.png" width="300" /> <img src="/public/screenshot-bandaged-scrambled.png" width="300" />

-Finally, rows and columns can be grouped, meaning they always move together.

-Any configuration can be shared via a link.
+Each configuration of pieces, rows and columns leads to a different challenge and is reflected in the URL, which can be shared or bookmarked.

+There is a selection of preconfigured challenges, sorted by difficulty.
+Your solves for these are recorded in your browser (move count and date).

 The app works on both desktop and mobile.
 Contributions and feedback are welcome!

 ## Implementation Details